Human Resources PolicyPro® From Policy to Signoff ™

 Human Resources PolicyPro (HRPP) is the leading source for up-to-date model policies and commentary based on Canadian compliance and best practice.
 Thousands of organizations depend on PolicyPro to ensure their policies and procedures are up to date and meet the minimum legal requirements of their jurisdiction.

-HRPP is the only service that offers a set of up-to-date model policies and commentary for each Canadian province including Alberta, British Colombia, Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, Prince Edward Island, Quebec (English and French), and Saskatchewan.
+HRPP is the only service that offers a set of up-to-date model policies and commentary for each Canadian province including Alberta, British Colombia, Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, Prince Edward Island, and Saskatchewan.

 Expert policies and guidance